-■ If the Supervisor and the Media Test Unit are in different subnets wherein the switch blocks the multicast or UDP traffic.

-- If any of Supervisor or Media Test Unit systems has Windows firewall running. - If a Media Test Unit cannot resolve Supervisor host name. - If the Supervisor does not have a host name or if the Supervisor has a host name with Japanese or Chinese characters. - If a network has another system with the same host name as the Supervisor system. - If the host name of the Supervisor changes after cluster installation. - If the http port on the Supervisor is configured to a different port number after cluster installation (In this case, Media Test Unit cerify.properties, the property cerify.supervisor.httpport must be changed to the new port number). - If either the Supervisor or the Media Test Unit has multiple network interfaces and the IP addresses change after the installation.
-In this case, the property cerify.jboss.bindaddress must to be changed to the current IP address. - If the Supervisor has multiple network interfaces connected to the same network and if DNS/WINS are not configured properly, troubleshoot this problem by doing either of the following: - By adding an entry containing the Supervisor host name and the IP address used by Cerify on Supervisor in "hosts" file, which can be found in C:\WINDOWS\system32\drivers\etc in all the Media Test Units. - - By bridging all the network interfaces together. - Clusters might not work correctly if there is momentary network outage in which case the clusters have to be restarted.
+- If the Supervisor, the Secondary Supervisor (in the case of an HA cluster), and the Media Test Unit are in different subnets wherein the switch blocks the multicast or UDP traffic. - If any of Supervisor, Secondary Supervisor, or Media Test Unit systems has Windows firewall running, the Firewall may need some additional configurations for the cluster to work.
+Contact your Tektronix representative for more information on how to set up this configuration. - If a Media Test Unit or Secondary Supervisor cannot resolve Supervisor host name. - In the case of an HA cluster, if the Supervisor can not resolve the host name of the Secondary Supervisor and vice versa. - If the Supervisor does not have a host name or if the Supervisor has a host name with Japanese or Chinese characters. - If a network has another system with the same host name as the Supervisor (or Secondary Supervisor) system. - If the host name of the Supervisor (or Secondary Supervisor) changes after cluster installation. - If the http port on the Supervisor is configured to a different port number after cluster installation.
+In this case, the property cerify.supervisor.httpport in the cerifysystem.properties on the Media Test Units must be changed to the new port number. - If the http port on the Supervisor is configured differently than that of the Secondary Supervisor. - If the IP addresses of any units in the cluster change after the installation.
+In this case, the property cerify.jboss.bindaddress must to be changed to the current IP address. - In the case of a normal (non-HA) cluster, if the Supervisor has multiple network interfaces connected to the same network and if DNS/WINS are not configured properly, troubleshoot this problem by doing either of the following: - By adding an entry containing the Supervisor host name and the IP address used by Cerify on Supervisor in "hosts" file, which can be found in C:\WINDOWS\system32\drivers\etc in all the Media Test Units. - By bridging all the network interfaces together. - Clusters might not work correctly if there is momentary network outage in which case the clusters have to be restarted.